malthe/chameleon/docs/reference.rst

    def translate(msgid, domain=None, mapping=None, context=None, target_language=None, default=None):
        ...

-It must return a unicode (or *standard* on Python 3) string.
+The result should be a string or ``None``.
+If another type of object is returned, it's automatically coerced into a string.

-If `zope.i18n <http://pypi.python.org/pypi/zope.i18n>`_ is available, the translation machinery defaults to using its translation function.
+If `zope.i18n <http://pypi.python.org/pypi/zope.i18n>`_ is available,
+the translation machinery defaults to using its translation function.
 Note that this function requires messages to conform to the message class from `zope.i18nmessageid
 <http://pypi.python.org/pypi/zope.i18nmessageid>`_; specifically,
 messages must have attributes ``domain``, ``mapping`` and ``default``.
 Example use: